 What time of day is best?

 Golden hour—an hour after sunrise or before sunset—is ideal for soft, flattering light.
 Other times work for different situations though.
-Ask your photographer for their expert opinion!
+Ask your photographer for their expert opinion on getting the best engagement photos!

 What if we’re awkward in front of the camera?

-That’s normal!
+That’s normal for all couples photos!
 A good photographer will guide you with gentle direction and keep it relaxed.

 Can we include our pets?

-Your engagement session is about more than photos—it’s about the experience.
+Your engagement session is about more than engagement shots—it’s about the experience.
 Choose an idea that feels personal, trust your photographer, and let yourself be present with your person.
 That’s where the magic happens.

-Looking for an engagement photographer on Vancouver Island?
+Looking for an engagement photographer or wedding photography on Vancouver Island?
 Let’s chat about bringing your engagement photo vision to life!

 Looking to continue your research?
 Check out these articles next: